 This happens to be one of our favorite models for hikers that will be trekking for long distances because of the fact it is so light and carries extremely well with anyone looking to really reduce their pack weight.
 It has a flame control for the propane tank that gets plugged into it and it complies with the “Leave No Trace” policies set forth by the US forest service.

 The Etekcity hangs with the Coleman Single Burner and the Coleman PowerPack, and is one of the better lightweight options on the market if you decide to go outside the Coleman dominated domain.
-It also comes with a great price tag, usually under $20.00.
 It’s been noted that it may be slightly harder to light at higher elevations, but unless you are going north of 8,000 feet it shouldn’t be any concern at all.

 Overall the Etekcity packs plenty of power in a little package and provides a great value at a cheaper price point.